HackTheBox — Unified

 Reconnaissance

-I started with an automated Nmap scan to get a picture of what was running on the box.
+I kicked things off with an automated Nmap wrapper to get a full picture of the attack surface.

 Setting Up the Attack Infrastructure